chandrakar-shubham/Be-Zen-Data-Engineer-Assignment/README.md

 # Count of products with non null prices in each unique product type

--distribution plot of count of product with non null prices -top 10 product type with highest count of non_null prices -Visualisation top 10 product type with highest count bar plot
+-distribution plot of count of product with non null prices

+-top 10 product type with highest count of non_null prices

+-Visualisation top 10 product type with highest count bar plot

 # Avg price of products with prices in each Product Type
--distribution plot of avg_price with respect to product type -top 10 product type with highest avg price -Visualisation top 10 product type with highest avg price bar plot
+-distribution plot of avg_price with respect to product type

+-top 10 product type with highest avg price

+-Visualisation top 10 product type with highest avg price bar plot

-(i) #Count of unique category with non null prices -distribution plot of count of non null prices with respect to category -top 10 category_count with highest count of non null prices -Visualisation top 10 category_count with highest count of non null prices
+# Count of unique category with non null prices

+-distribution plot of count of non null prices with respect to category

+-top 10 category_count with highest count of non null prices

+-Visualisation top 10 category_count with highest count of non null prices

-(j) Unique Categories with average price of product -distribution plot of avg_price with respect to category -top 10 category with highest avg price
+# Unique Categories with average price of product

+-distribution plot of avg_price with respect to category

+-top 10 category with highest avg price

 -Visualisation top 10 cateory with highest avg price

-(k) #Count of level 1 with non null prices -distribution plot of level 1 with respect to count -top 10 level1 count with highest count of non null prices -Visualisation top 10 category_count with highest count of non null prices
+# Count of level 1 with non null prices

+-distribution plot of level 1 with respect to count

+-top 10 level1 count with highest count of non null prices

+-Visualisation top 10 category_count with highest count of non null prices

-(j) Unique level1 with average price of product -distribution plot of avg_price with respect to level_1 -top 10 level 1 with highest avg value in level_1 -Visualisation top 10 level_1 with highest avg price
+# Unique level1 with average price of product

+-distribution plot of avg_price with respect to level_1

+-top 10 level 1 with highest avg value in level_1

+-Visualisation top 10 level_1 with highest avg price

-12. Final dataframe combined and cleaned is created as "df_optimised" This dataframe is combination of price_null_df,non_null_prices_df.
+# Final dataframe combined and cleaned is created as "df_optimised"
+This dataframe is combination of price_null_df,non_null_prices_df.

 data_frames = [price_null_df,non_null_prices_df]